 In the following pages, you will find a set of statewide principles crafted by partners across California, as well as Alameda County's unique set of "Principles Plus" supporting essential transportation investments to improve access, mobility and the flow of people and goods through Alameda County.
-Our partnership aims to improve the lives and livelihoods of millions of Americans living in communities throughout the United States, including those closest to home.
-We need to continue and strengthen the partnership with the federal government.
+Our partnership aims to improve the lives and liveliboods of millions of Americans living in communities throughout the United States, including those closest to home.